 The purpose of this concentration is to enhance the teaching/coaching abilities of physical educators.
 This concentration builds on the M.S.
 Ed. in Physical Education core with concepts from advanced study in the areas of motor development, diversity, exercise science, sport psychology, and coaching philosophy and principles.
 Students will leave the program with the tools to enhance their teaching and coaching abilities through technology and research, including use of Dartfish, a digital video analysis software package.
 The curriculum utilizes the resources of various recreational and sport activities of the campus and community, blends technology with observation analysis, and incorporates these experiences with student research interests.

-This concentration if offered over three summer sessions as a residency-based online program that includes 1 online course, 2 hybrid courses (online and on-campus), and one completely on-campus course.
+This concentration if offered over three summer sessions as a residency-based online program that includes one online course, two hybrid courses (online and on-campus), and one completely on-campus course.

 This concentration is offered as a one-year program of study.
 Each student cohort will begin the program in the summer of each academic year.